Solo Travel in Colombia

 There is still trouble between the government and the Farc Rebels in the north, so check the latest updates for areas and routes to avoid.
 If you learn some Spanish phrases and stay clear of the comunas (the poorer areas), Colombia will capture your heart.
 Find out more about Learning Colombian Spanish here.

 Colombia is a wonderful country to explore independently but if you are unsure of visiting Colombia alone, or the things to see in Colombia and the best things to do in Colombia solo, you may feel more comfortable in a group tour for your Colombia trip.
 Below are the best places in Colombia for solo travel Colombia.

 Places To Visit in Colombia

 Although stereotyped with drug cartels and violence, Colombia’s reputation is gradually changing to one of entrepreneurship, transformation and hope.
 Admittedly, parts of the country are still out of bounds for tourists but Colombia has come a long way in the last decade and is now a place of magical realism with coffee plantations, Caribbean cities and mountain landscapes.

+Is Bogota safe?
 Bogota is the capital of the country and although it does have its street crime, it also has a large student population making areas such as La Candelaria perfectly safe for a woman travelling alone to enjoy a coffee and listen to live music.
-It’s also one of the most colourful areas with impressive street art and walls dedicated to graffiti.
+As one of the safe places to visit in Colombia, it is also one of the most colourful areas with impressive street art and walls dedicated to graffiti.
 Take the street graffiti art tour to learn more about the city’s art.